ChrisLeNeve/SchedulePlanner/README.md

 [![22782082-534554996880214-468682102-n.png](https://i.postimg.cc/pTxsRYyT/22782082-534554996880214-468682102-n.png)](https://postimg.cc/QB4Qq7QG)

-Current status: stalled, an update to Android Studio broke something and I can't figure out what's wrong for the life of me :( also I have more urgent projects.
+Current status: pretty inactive in fairness, I have more urgent projects.
 However, if you'd like to see work continued on this, do send me a message and I'll start on it again.
+Seeing my work is useful to others motivates me.